Exploring weight initialization, diversity of solutions, and degradation in recurrent neural networks trained for temporal and decision-making tasks: Methods

-with no further discussion regarding the discrete or continues nature of the system.
-Nevertheless, very early works have proved that it is possible to use discrete time RRN to uniformly approximate a discrete-time state space trajectory which is produced by either a dynamic system or a continues time function to any degree of precision \cite{488134}.
+{ $\phi$ is the hyperbolic tangent.
+Very early works have proved that it is possible to use discrete-time RRNs to uniformly approximate a discrete-time state-space trajectory which is produced by either a dynamical system or a continuous-time function to any degree of precision \cite{488134, DBLP:journals/nn/FunahashiN93}.
+RNNs are universal approximators of dynamical systems.}